port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 1. Navigate to the **Self-service** section in your Port dashboard.
 2. Click on "+ Action" to create a new self service action.
-3. Use the following example JSON structure for your action:
+3. Use the following JSON structure for your action:

 <details>
 <summary> Request Database Access (click to expand) </summary>